 Brain cancer, which includes spinal cord tumors, is rare, with less than 24,000 new diagnoses each year in the United States, affecting both men and women.
 Brain cancer can be tricky to diagnose because benign brain tumors can have the same effect as malignant tumors, which is why you need the specialists at Charleston Oncology.
-Through comprehensive evaluations, the team of oncologists helps patients in Downtown Charleston, North Charleston, West Ashley, and Mt.
-Pleasant, South Carolina, gain access to the most advanced treatment plans.
-For more information, call to request an appointment.
+Through comprehensive evaluations, the team of oncologists helps patients gain access to the most advanced treatment plans.

 Brain cancer is a malignant tumor found in your brain.
 While this definition may seem simple enough, brain cancer can be anything but simple because a tumor in your brain may be a secondary tumor (meaning another cancer has spread to your brain) or a benign tumor.